ROCm/rocm-install-on-linux/docs/install/prerequisites.rst

 Configuring permissions for GPU access
 ================================================================

-ROCm requires users to have access to GPU resources.
 There are two primary methods to configure GPU access for ROCm: using udev rules or managing group membership.
 Each method has its own advantages, and the choice depends on your specific requirements and system management preferences.

 Using udev Rules (Recommended)
 --------------------------------------------------------------------